Piano Concerto No. 2 (Rachmaninoff): Background

 At the end of 1898, Rachmaninoff was invited to perform in London in April 1899, where he was expected to play his Second Piano Concerto.
 However, he wrote to the London Philharmonic Society that he couldn't finish a second concerto due to illness.
-The society then requested he play his First Piano Concerto, but he declined, dismissing it as a student piece.
+The society requested he play his First Piano Concerto, but he declined, dismissing it as a student piece.
 Instead, he offered to conduct one of his orchestral pieces, to which the society agreed, provided he also performed at the piano.
-He made a successful conducting debut, performing The Rock and playing piano pieces such as his hackneyed Prelude in C-sharp minor.
-The society secretary Francesco Berger invited him to return next year with a performance of the First Concerto.
+He made a successful conducting debut, performing The Rock and playing piano pieces such as his popular Prelude in C-sharp minor.
+The society secretary, Francesco Berger invited him to return next year with a performance of the First Concerto.
 However, he promised to return with a newer and better one, although he did not perform it there until 1908.
 Alexander Goldenweiser, a peer from the same conservatory, wanted to play his new concerto at a Belyayev concert in Saint Petersburg, thinking its consummation was inevitable.
 Rachmaninoff, who had thoughts of composing it three years earlier, sent a letter to him stating that nothing had been penned so far.

 For the rest of the summer and autumn of 1899, Rachmaninoff's unproductiveness worsened his depression.
 A friend of the Satins (relatives of Rachmaninoff), in an attempt to revoke the depressed composer's writer's block, suggested he visit Leo Tolstoy.
-However, his visit to the querulous author only served to increase his despondency, and he became so self-critical that he was rendered unable to compose.
+However, his visit to the querulous author only increased his despondency, and he became so self-critical that he was rendered unable to compose.
 The Satins, anxious about his well-being, persuaded him to visit Nikolai Dahl, a neurologist who specialized in hypnosis, with whom they had a good experience.
 Desperate, he agreed without hesitation.
-From January to April 1900, he visited him daily free of charge.
-Dahl restored Rachmaninoff's health as well as his confidence to compose.
+From January to April 1900, he treated him daily free of charge using hypnotherapy.
+Dahl restored Rachmaninoff's health and his confidence to compose.
 Himself a musician, Dahl engaged in lengthy conversations surrounding music with Rachmaninoff, and would repeat a triptych formula while the composer was half-asleep: "You will begin to write your concerto ...
 You will work with great facility ...
 The concerto will be of an excellent quality".
 Even though the results were not readily evident, they were still successful.